Bheemla Nayak: Home media

 The digital distribution rights of the film were acquired by Disney+ Hotstar and Aha, while the satellite rights were acquired by Star Maa.
 The film was originally scheduled to stream on Disney+ Hotstar and Aha on 25 March 2022, but it ended up streaming a day earlier, on 24 March 2022.

 Reception

 Box office

 As per Times of India, Bheemla Nayak grossed over ₹192 crore worldwide in 20 days of its theatrical run.
+(Note: The Times of India reported the film's worldwide gross to be ₹210.37 crore in 20 days.
+But, the closing collections of the film are not reported.)
 On its opening day, the film grossed ₹ crore worldwide, including ₹43.1 crore in the domestic territory and million from overseas.
 The film netted ₹37 crore in India and emerged as the best post-pandemic opener in Andhra Pradesh and Telangana.
 In its opening weekend, the film grossed ₹110 crore worldwide, of which ₹70 crore came from India, and the rest from the overseas.
 The film grossed ₹50 crore in 6 days, with the distributor's share standing at ₹55 crore.

 After 10 days of its theatrical run, the film collected a worldwide distributor's share of ₹92.25 crore, with a gross of ₹148.6 crore.
 The film became a profitable venture in the United States, grossing $2.4 million in 11 days.